csmc88/accel_data/ScriptDesc.md

 dataset <- dataset[c(1,2, MeanStdCols(colNames))]
 ```

    The first line gets the column names of the dataset using the `names` function and assigns the values to the `colNames` variable.
 The variable will be used on the following lines.
 The second line subsets the columns of the `dataset` object.
-It does so by combining the values of 1 and 2 which refer to 'activity' and 'subjectID' columns respectively, together with the output from the `MeanStdCols` function ran with `colNames` as input parameter.
+It does so by combining the values of 1 and 2 which refer to 'activity' and 'subject' columns respectively, together with the output from the `MeanStdCols` function ran with `colNames` as input parameter.
    `MeanStdCols` will return the vectors described in previous sections.

    These code lines satisfy Instruction #2 and concepts of tidy data.